Bishop S. Johnson Howard

 904-632-9104, ext.
 106

-The Rev. Allen LaMontagne is our Associate Priest for Youth Ministry.
-He will be working exclusively with our youth and their families.
+The Rev. Canon Allen LaMontagne is our Sub-Dean.
 Allen recently retired from active ministry on the Eastern Shore of Maryland with over twenty years experience as a priest in the Episcopal Church.
 He settles here happily near his son Kevin, his daughter-in-law Laura, and two grandchildren, Ada and Henry.

 The Rev. Ben Clance